BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - Computational libraries (i.e. SAMMs) will be written in python.
 - The frontend will be written in js.
 - We need a single-threaded DCG with a small depth.
+- Frontend does not involve complex algorithms related with the DCG structure.
+- The DCG traversal is the most complex algorithm for the system side.

 **which point that Pyhton is the most reasonable language for the core framework**.

-FastApi would create a bridge with the frontend.
+FastApi would create an effective bridge with the frontend.
+The DOD approach would suggest that:
-NumPy datatypes and arrays would be used to allocate contiguous memory for the data.
+- the NumPy datatypes and arrays would be used to allocate contiguous memory and
+- the ancestor/descendant node relations of the DCG would be defined with indices.

-However, numpy datatypes are cumbersome such that the client side SAMM implementation gets dirty.
+The numpy datatypes are cumbersome such that the client side SAMM implementation gets dirty.
 It does not allow member access like an object (e.g. obj.member).
 In order to access an item in a numpy datatype, the order (int) or the name (str) of the item must be known.
 Hence, a wrapper class is required for each numpy datatype which handles the interactin with the solver (i.e. SAMM) and the frontend (i.e. fastapi).

+Finally, the performance of the DCG traversal (DFS or BFS) algorithms shall be benchmarked.

 ```
 import numpy as np